davidpeach/manuscript-docs/docs/src/guide/commands.md

 `--dir -d` (Specify a directory to run the command from.
 Defaults to the current directory.)

+### Description

-Scaffold a new composer package with the `create` command.
+Scaffolds a new composer package with the `create` command.
 Passing the `-l` or `--laravel` flag will scaffold a laravel package.

 Laravel packages are created from a github template provided by Spatie.
-Manuscript uses Github’s api to create a new repository in your own Github account using that template, before cloning it down to your local manuscript packages folder.
+Manuscript uses Github’s API to create a new repository in your own Github account using that template, before cloning it down to your local manuscript packages folder.

-Because the laravel package scaffolding replies on Github’s API, you will need to get a Github Personal Access Token and paste it in to the manuscript command when it asks you for it.
+Because the laravel package scaffolding relies on Github’s API, you will need to get a [Github Personal Access Token](https://github.com/settings/tokens) and paste it in to the manuscript command when it asks you for it.

 ## Play